So, you’ve ordered a Lydd Aero Club Voucher (either via this web site or directly at the Club) -

 We can also upgrade these vouchers to fly in 4 seater aircraft if you wanted to take a friend or two.

-If you require an upgrade we are happy to take most Credit/Debit Card payments at the time of booking.
+If you require an upgrade to a longer flight or aircraft (so you can take a friend) we are happy to take payments at the time of booking.

 The main limitation is whether the prospective pilot can reach the controls comfortably.
 For the Experience flights there is no formal limit.
 However, if you want the flight to count towards a licence then you need to be 14 years of age or more.
 Those taking up flying later in life may need to consider whether they are in sufficient good health.

-If the Trial Lesson “pilot” is 14 year old or under we are required by child protection laws to have a parent or authorised guardian in the aircraft.
+If the Trial Lesson “pilot” is 14 year old or under we are required to have a parent or authorised guardian in the aircraft.
 You therefore need to book a four seat aircraft so that the parent of guardian can accompany the young person in that aircraft.

 Yes, you can bring a camera and use it both on the ground and in the air.